 5 Ways to Secure Floated Fabric In Your Hoop

 1. Temporary Fabric Adhesive Spray

-This stuff is genius and my first go-to for a lot of embroidery projects.
-Temporary fabric adhesive (like Odif 505 or quilt basting spray) comes in a can and works to provide a temporarily sticky surface where sprayed.
-You’ll spray the back of your fabric or the front of your stabilizer and then smooth the fabric in place on the stabilizer to adhere.
+This stuff is genius and my go-to for several embroidery projects.
+Temporary fabric adhesive (like Odif 505, which is my favorite) comes in a can and works to provide a temporarily sticky surface where sprayed.
+You’ll spray the front of your stabilizer and then smooth the fabric in place on the stabilizer to adhere.

-Three notes of caution: Be careful of spraying too much, use in a well-ventilated area (it can stink!), and protect your work-surface from residual spray (things can get messy, and it can gunk up your hoop!)
+Three notes of caution: Be careful of spraying too much or you’ll gunk things up, use in a well-ventilated area (it can stink!), and protect your work-surface from residual spray (things can get messy, and it can gunk up your hoop!)

 2. Painter’s Tape, Embroidery Tape, or Masking Tape